Creagh Boulger, MD

 The Ohio State Primary Care Ultrasound Fellowship was developed to train family physicians in point-of-care ultrasound.
 The one-year fellowship is a collaboration between the Emergency Medicine and Family and Community Medicine departments at Ohio State.
 The primary care ultrasound fellow works alongside the emergency medicine (EM) ultrasound fellow, EM ultrasound faculty, family medicine (FM) ultrasound faculty and sonographers.
 The goal of the fellowship is to train fellows to utilize point-of-care ultrasound across all clinical settings including the primary care clinic, inpatient setting and the Emergency Department.
 Core topics covered during the fellowship include cardiac, pulmonary, abdominal, renal, critical care, musculoskeletal, obstetric, procedural ultrasound and more.

 Each fellow’s curriculum is designed to fit the needs and interests of the fellow.
 Basic ultrasound experience is preferred, but extensive experience with point-of-care ultrasound is not required.
 Curriculum delivery is a combination of hands-on scanning, image review with faculty, didactic sessions and self-learning.
 Fellows participate in teaching and research within the ultrasound division.
+The curriculum also exposes fellows to administrative aspects of ultrasound utilization and education (machine selection, image archiving, and billing).
 Fellows will hold joint appointments as junior faculty in the Department of Family and Community Medicine and ultrasound fellows in the Department of Emergency Medicine.
 Patient care time will consist of independently seeing patients in Family and Community Medicine primary care clinics.

 The curriculum for the fellowship is flexible as it allows fellows to utilize institutional resources and experts to tailor the curriculum to each fellow’s interests.
 Basic components of the curriculum include: